Finnish Society for Human-Animal Studies

 Y K E S

-SOCIAL AND CULTURAL ANIMAL STUDIES INVESTIGATES HUMAN-ANIMAL RELATIONSHIPS IN A MULTIDISCIPLINARY WAY
+SOCIAL AND CULTURAL ANIMAL STUDIES research HUMAN-ANIMAL RELATIONSHIPS IN A MULTIDISCIPLINARY WAY

 Animal-related research has gained a strong foothold in social and cultural science research in Finland.
 In this field of research, the relationships between animals and humans are studied in a variety of ways.

-We organize the Animal Research Days conference annually and publish Trace (Jälki) which is a scientific journal for animal research.
+We organize the The Annual Conference of the Finnish Society for Human–Animal Studies and publish Trace (Jälki) which is a scientific journal for animal research.

-Climate change and habitat loss have made the relationship between humans and nature and other animals an increasingly topical research subject.
-Social and cultural animal research raises questions about the relationships between humans and other animals, the position of animals in society, and their agency.
+Climate change and habitat loss have made the relationship between humans, nature, and other animals an increasingly urgent area of research.
+Human–Animal Studies raises questions about the relationships between humans and other animals, the position of animals in society, and their agency.

-Finnish social and cultural animal research is internationally respected.
+Finnish research in this field is internationally respected.
 The multidisciplinary field of research considers, among other things, how clearly humans essentially differ from other living beings.

 How can we study the agency of animals?

-How do animal relationships appear when examined through legislation and political decision-making?
+How do Human–animal relations appear when examined through legislation and political decision-making?

 how do we mourn an animal of another species?